telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

         </system.webServer>
     </configuration>

-Removing the mime type first is there to avoid clashes if the mime types for these files are already defined /IIS throws exception if they are/.
-Can be removed if not needed.
+Removing the mime type first avoids clashes if the mime types for these files are already defined.
+Note that IIS throws exception if they are.
+These can be removed if not needed.

 ### Configure Apache

-Apache configuration in some distributions includes mime-types application/x-font-ttf and application/x-font-woff by default.
-If these mime types are not listed, they can be added easily like this:
+Apache configuration in some distributions includes mime-types `application/x-font-ttf` and `application/x-font-woff` by default.
+If these mime types are not listed, they can be added easily.

-### Configure Apache in .htaccess
+#### Configure in `.htaccess`

+The example below demonstrates how to configure Apache in `.htaccess`.

+###### Example

     AddType application/x-font-ttf .ttf
     AddType application/x-font-woff .woff

-### Configure Apache in mime.types file
+#### Configure the `mime.types` File

+The example below demonstrates how to configure the Apache `mime.types` file.

+###### Example

     application/x-font-ttf .ttf
     application/x-font-woff .woff

 ### Configure Nginx

-For Nginx the configuration is similar:
+For Nginx the configuration is similar.

-### Configure Nginx mime.types file
+#### Configure the `mime.types` File

+The example below demonstrates how to configure the Nginx `mime.types` file.

     application/x-font-ttf .ttf
     application/x-font-woff .woff

 ## Configuration of CORS Headers

-### Configure CORS Headers
+### Handle CORS Headers

-Since fonts are usually copyrighted, most browsers doesn't allow using them across different domains.
-If serving multiple domains from one font location is needed, the fonts should be served with a Access-Control-Allow-Origin header.
-This header also supports using * instead of the domain name list, and while using it for normal text fonts is not advisable, it can be freely used for our icon font if the icons are living in a Kendo UI Mobile application.
-Configuration goes like this:
+Since fonts are usually copyrighted, most browsers do not allow using them across different domains.
+If serving multiple domains from one font location is needed, the fonts should be served with an Access-Control-Allow-Origin header.
+This header also supports using `*` instead of the domain name list, and while using it for normal text fonts is not advisable, it can be freely used for our icon font if the icons are living in a Kendo UI hybrid application.

+#### Configure IIS

-### Configure IIS - place a web.config in the font folder and add this in it:
+The example demonstrates how to configure IIS by placing a `web.config` in the font folder and adding the code below to it.

+###### Example

     <httpProtocol>
       <customHeaders>